basp/sakura/SAKURA.md

 So: `eval 3 + 2` is equivalent to `;3 + 2`.

 The `eval` verb is not limited to evaluating expressions though.
 It can maniupalate the MOO with all the rights you've been granted with.
-YOu can `add_verb`, `add_property`, `chowner` and who knows what if you have the right authorization.
+You can `add_verb`, `add_property`, `chowner` and who knows what if you have the right authorization.

 #### $ansi
 This has the ANSI codes to make fancy colors appear on terminal devices that support it.